Sport in Oceania: Cricket

-Cricket is a popular summer sport in Australia and New Zealand.
-Australia had ruled International cricket as the number one team for more than a decade, and have won five Cricket World Cups and have been runner-up for two times, making them the most successful cricket team.
+Cricket is one of the most prominent sports in Oceania.
+Australia had ruled International cricket as the number one team for more than a decade, and have won six Cricket World Cups and have been runner-up for two times, making them the most successful cricket team.
 New Zealand is also considered a strong competitor in the sport, with the New Zealand cricket team, also called the Black Caps, enjoying success in many competitions.
 Both Australia and New Zealand are Full members of the ICC.

 Fiji, Vanuatu and Papua New Guinea are some of the Associate/Affiliate members of the ICC in Oceania that are governed by ICC East Asia-Pacific.
 Backyard cricket and Beach cricket, which are simplified variants of cricket played at home or on a sand beach, are also popular recreational sports in Australia.
 Forms of cricket that have been adapted to local cultures are played in Oceania, such as Trobriand cricket in the Trobriand Islands and Kilikiti in Samoa, Tuvalu and in other Pacific Islands.

 Cricket is culturally a significant sport for summer in Oceania.
 The Boxing Day Test is very popular in Australia, conducted every year on 26 December at the Melbourne Cricket Ground, Melbourne.

-Rugby

-Rugby league football
+Rugby League

-Rugby league is the national sport of Papua New Guinea (the second-most populous country in Oceania after Australia) and is very popular in Australia.
+Rugby league is the national sport of Papua New Guinea (the second-most populous country in Oceania after Australia) and has the largest overall audience of any sport in Australia.
 It attracts significant attention across New Zealand and the Pacific Islands.

 Australia and New Zealand are two of the most successful sides in the world.
 Australia has won the Rugby League World Cup a record eleven times while New Zealand won their first World Cup in 2008.
 Australia hosted the second tournament in 1957.
 Australia and New Zealand jointly hosted it in 1968 and 1977.
 New Zealand hosted the final for the first time in 1985–1988 tournament and Australia hosted the tournament again in 2008.
 In 2017 the tournament was jointly host by Australia, New Zealand and Papua New Guinea.

 The Fiji national rugby league team, nicknamed the Bati (pronounced [mˈbatʃi]), represents Fiji in the sport of rugby league football and has been participating in international competition since 1992.
 It has competed in the Rugby League World Cup on three occasions, with their best results coming when they made consecutive semi-final appearances in the 2008 Rugby League World Cup and 2013 Rugby League World Cup.
 The team also competes in the Pacific Cup.